RavenSystem/il2_GPresets_VR/README.md

 ## Installation

-Simply copy `gpresets.cfg` file at `data\luascripts\` directory, or use [JSGME](https://www.softpedia.com/get/Others/Miscellaneous/Generic-Mod-Enabler.shtml) (recommended) and copy content of ZIP file from releases directly into `MODS` directory.
+Simply copy `gpresets.cfg` file at `data\luascripts\` directory game, or use [JSGME](https://www.softpedia.com/get/Others/Miscellaneous/Generic-Mod-Enabler.shtml) (recommended) and copy content of ZIP file from releases directly into `MODS` directory.

 In-game MODs option must be enabled in order to work.